streamr-dev/streamr-docker-dev/README.md

 2. Restart `engine-and-editor` and S3 services should work.
 You can debug any potential issues with `streamr-docker-dev log -f engine-and-editor`.

-### Error response from daemon: Get https://registry-1.docker.io/v2/: net/http: request canceled while waiting for connection (Client.Timeout exceeded while awaiting headers)
+### Error response from daemon
+`Get https://registry-1.docker.io/v2/: net/http: request canceled while waiting for connection (Client.Timeout exceeded while awaiting headers)`

 This is a connection issue; could be DNS settings, could be firewall.
 For me, changing to another wlan helped.